 My criteria, besides wellmade drinks from quality beans, include exceptionally tasty, housemade baked goods, a cozy, welcoming atmosphere and comfortable seating, lots of light, free Wi-Fi, and a funky, personal vibe that defines the attitude of the place: good music, creative decor, dogs-welcome policy, works displayed by local artisans.

 The top spot on my list, however, goes to Java on Fourth in Ketchum, Idaho.
 Located a few miles from Sun Valley in the bucolic Wood River Valley, the little town Hemingway's former stomping ground and mountain scenery are hard to beat.
 On a recent visit, I stopped by Java one morning to check my e-mail.
-Although it was only 7:30 a line was already snaking its way along the pastry case, which gave me

 It turned out that a "bowl" is the "Bowl of Soul" (yes, it's actually a trademarked term).
 It's owner Todd Rippo's genius creation of a handcrafted ceramic bowl filled with Java's house blend espresso and coffee (90 percent organic fair trade, Peruvian, African, and Jamaican beans from micro-roaster Cafe Moto in Rippo's hometown of San Diego, and roasted to a depth that Rippo calls "a tribute to the original Peet's, in Berkeley), Mexican hot chocolate, and a landslide of freshly made, unsweetened cream whipped to the consistency of near-butter, garnished with a fragrant dusting of cinnamon.